scope3data/methodology/docs/creative.md

 For instance, a 30 second video ad played on a television will use 0.73 Wh of energy and an allocation of 0.63 gCO2e from the production of the television (see [consumer device methodology](./consumer_devices.md) for details on these numbers).

-For a banner or native ad that does not have an inherent duration and does not generally use the full screen, we recommend assuming a 1 second duration based on the MRC viewability standard.
+For a banner or native ad that does not have an inherent duration and does not generally use the full screen, we assume a 1 second duration based on the MRC viewability standard.

 ### Data Transfer Emissions

+For video creatives, we use a slightly modified version of the the Carbon Trust "Power Model" to calculate emissions as described in the data transfer methodology](./data_transfer.md).
+This uses the duration, network type, and device type to calculate the marginal impact of the creative on network infrastructure.

-The payload of a creative is the number of bytes transferred to display the ad.
+For banner and text ads, we use the conventional model based on the payload of a creative (the number of bytes transferred to display the ad).
 We calculate the energy used per GB from the [data transfer methodology](./data_transfer.md) based on the network type.

-As an example, a 30 second video at 500kbit/s is 0.001875 GB.
-On a mobile network we estimate 0.14 kWH/GB, so downloading this ad will use 0.26 Wh of energy.

 ### Vendor Emissions